atom-morgan/atom-morgan.github.io/_posts/2016-3-2-hello-testing.markdown

 ## Goal

 In the world of programming a "Hello, world" program allows us to create a very small working program to verify things are working correctly.
-If you've ever written JavaScript and you found yourself wishing there was a "Hello, world" equivelant for testing, this is it!
+If you've ever written JavaScript and you found yourself wishing there was a "Hello, world" equivalent for testing, this is it!

 ## Assumptions

-For this tutorial I'm going to assume you have a basic understanding of JavaScriptand will be able to download a few tools we'll need for this tutorial.
+For this tutorial I'm going to assume you have a basic understanding of JavaScript and will be able to download a few tools we'll need for this tutorial.
 You're not trying to write code.
 You're trying to test it!
 Let's get started.

 ## Setup